dmerkushov/nanoservices/.github/ISSUE_TEMPLATE/feature_request.md

 **Impact on nanoservice development**

-How will nanoservice development benefit from the proposed solution?
+How will nanoservice development benefit from the suggested feature?

-Will the proposed solution affect the process of nanoservice testing?
+Will the suggested feature affect the process of nanoservice testing?
 Will it be a positive impact?
 If the impact is negative, how can it be addressed?

 **Feature optionality**